jcumby/PIEFACE/README.rst

 This will produce an output file of ellipsoid parameters (CIF.TXT) and a 3D plot of the ellipsoid with a summary of useful ellipsoid parameters.

-Many other options are also available; type `CIFellipsoid --help` for details, or open help from within `EllipsoidGUI`.
+Many other options are also available; type `CIFellipsoid --help` for details, open help from within `EllipsoidGUI` or see `Script Help`_.

 ------------
 Advanced Use